ccswbs/snowdrop/site/content/docs/5.1/components/buttons.md

 ## Block buttons

-Create responsive stacks of full-width, "block buttons" like those in Bootstrap 4 with a mix of our display and gap utilities.
+Create responsive stacks of full-width, "block buttons" like those in Snowdrop 4 with a mix of our display and gap utilities.
 By using utilities instead of button specific classes, we have much greater control over spacing, alignment, and responsive behaviors.

 {{< example >}}
 <div class="d-grid gap-2">